paybyphone/bastion.sh/README.md

       --public-subnet-id ID       The subnet ID for the public subnet.
       --security-group-id ID      The security group ID to allow the bastion host on.
+      --ami-id ID                 Supply a custom AMI to use for the bastion host.
+Required when using --bastion-user.
+      --bastion-user USER         Supply a custom login user for logging in to the bastion host.
+Required when using
+                                  --ami-id.

     COMMAND is one of the following: